ariel-frischer/RA.Aid-swe-bench/README.md

 # Run evaluation with custom run ID:
 make eval RUN_ID=custom_eval_run

-# Reset evaluation fields if needed:
+# Reset evaluation fields on prediction files if needed:
 make reset-eval
+# Can also pair that with cleaning all log files for fresh eval results:
+make clean-logs
 ```

 The evaluation process: